 Students also have the unique opportunity to participate in Screening, Brief Intervention, and Referral to Treatment (SBIRT) training, along with students and faculty from the University of Pittsburgh School of Nursing.
 Students participate in simulated scenarios that enhance their ability to identify patients with substance use disorders, and provide brief interventions and referral for treatment.
 This training enables students to use evidence-based practices in providing individualized care to patients with alcohol, tobacco, and other drug use disorders in the clinical setting.

-Dental hygiene students at the School of Dental Medicine gain valuable clinical experience while rotating through these internal clinical departments:
+Pitt Dental Medicine dental hygiene students gain valuable clinical experience while rotating through internal clinical departments

 Center for Patients with Special Needs